nerdocs/vue-extensions/README.md

 }
 ```

-hooks
+### Hooks

 Hooks are strings that define an entry point for your extension components
 Each hook points to an array of objects which declare:

 * **component**: the Vue component to render.
-    * weight: order of the component in a list.
+* **weight**: order of the component in a list.
 The higher the component's weight, the further it "sinks" down (or right) in the list.

 One module can provide components for more than one hooks.

+### Extension points
 There is an `<extensionpoint>` tag in your project available now:

 ```html